Home

 • He that saith, I know Him, and keepeth not His commandments, is a liar, and the truth is not in Him.

-What must we do to be saved?
+What must I do to be saved?
 Recognize, Acknowledge, Confess, Repent, Believe, Seek, Receive, and Know.
 We don't grope along in darkness wondering about our salvation, nor do we take a wait and see attitude about our eternal destiny.
 God's sovereignty does not negate our responsibility.
 If we wait and do nothing, then we will someday have to stand before God and answer in paying the wages for our sins.
-If we surmise that there is plenty of time to get saved, we neglect that "tomorrow is promised to no one."
+If we surmise that there is plenty of time to get saved, we neglect that tomorrow is promised to no one.
 If we don't believe in Hell, then we can't righteously call ourselves Christian, because that makes Christ a liar.
-Now is the day of salvation, and now is the acceptable time of the Lord.
+Now is the Day of Salvation, and now is the acceptable time of the Lord.
 When Christ comes again, or if you should die before His return, it will be too late to do anything about your fate.
-God declared, "on the day of your salvation, I helped you."
-And in this truth we understand that this day is our present reality.
+God declared, on the day of your salvation, I helped you.
+In this truth we understand that this day is our present reality.
 Confess your sins, surrender, and make your commitment to Jesus Christ, and you will be made alive with Him both now, and in eternity.
 Through the witness of His Spirit with yours, it is revealed that it wasn't because of your goodness that you believed and became saved, but because of His goodness to call you to believe, unto salvation.

 1st John 5:13